Rumpunzel/rpg-thingy/Rules/Extras/Talents/Resources-Talents.md

 ### Vigor

-**Indomitable:** Whenever you fail to defend during a Conflict, you may use your opponent's excess successes to create a Boon on yourself as if they had been your own excess successes.
+**Indomitable:** Whenever you fail to defend during a conflict, you may use your opponent's excess successes to create a Boon on yourself as if they had been your own excess successes.

 ---